 As with all jobs and internships, it is wise to start looking early.
-It is recommended that you begin searching for internships in Auckland at least six months before you plan to leave for New Zealand.
-Below are some resources that may be helpful in searching for internships in New Zealand.
+It is recommended that you begin searching for internships in Auckland at least six months before you plan to leave for New Zealand./p>

 Kiwis, as people from New Zealand are called, tend to be more laid back than what you might be used to in American culture.
 Although calling a boss or supervisor "sir" or "madam" in America might be seen as respectful, in New Zealand it is far more likely to be taken as sarcasm.
 If you are unsure of what to call your boss it will probably be a lot easier to simply ask them, "What should I call you?" rather than guessing, and especially guessing wrong.